 Welcome to my art Projects.
 Here you will find my original watercolour and acrylic paintings since October 2012 and hundreds of photographs, some recognisable and others, artistic.

 I’m a visual artist and photographer in Adelaide, South Australia.
-I enjoy experimenting with a variety of media and techniques to get the feeling I want to express in my art.
+I enjoy experimenting with a variety of media and techniques to create a story in my art.